labordynamicsinstitute/replicability-training/code/README.md

 - delete ` data/outputs/replication_list_DOI.Rds ` if you want to re-download the list of articles from Google Drive
 - delete ` data/interwrk/new.Rds ` to re-download files from CrossRef
+- revert ` data/outputs/issns.Rds ` (which stores the last query date, and is updated at the end of this process)

 ## Data locations